propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.2 - 2025-02-26 =
+* Added new map provider option of 'Mapbox' to use Mapbox when outputting maps
+* Allow applicant price requirements to be entered in different currency(s) based on countries selected in international settings.
+Previously these were hardcoded to GBP regardless of which country the agent operates in
+* Don't load maps by default in Elementor 'Tabbed Details' widget if not the first tab.
+Maps hidden behind a tab were contributing to Google API usage and so are now only loaded when the map is clicked
+* Added new reCAPTCHA v3 score threshold setting (between 0 and 1) to customise how loose (0) or strict (1) the spam scoring should be.
+Previously this was hardcoded to 0.5.
+* Added negotiator details to REST API property requests
+* Made taxonomies available in the REST API.
+Can be accessed via https://yoursite.com/wp-json/wp/v2/property_type for example where 'property_type' is the taxonomy name
+* Swapped order of country options in international settings area to be more logical
+* Any errors occurred when making a property enquiry or registering as an applicant will now be shown instead of a generic 'Please ensure all required fields have been completed' message
+* If an error occurs whilst registering as an applicant, automatically scroll the window up to the error so it's visible.
+Previously it felt like nothing was happening
+* Corrected issue with automatic email matching setting not enabling
+* Corrected missing blank option from showing in availability search form dropdown
+* Corrected dummy property import page not working when 'Property Hive Only' mode is enabled in user settings
+* Corrected typo in automatic email matching settings tooltip
+* Declared compatibility for WordPress 6.7.2

 = 2.1.1 - 2024-12-17 =
 * Added support for latest version of Elementor where they've deprecated schemes